JonathanFurtado/Portfolio/README.md

 **MoviePy Open Source Library Contribution** https://github.com/jlindo33/moviepy/commits/master

-*History of pushes my team members (Jacob, Victoria, Joe) and I have made to the library for a Final Class Project*
+*History of pushes my team members (Jacob, Victoria, Joe) and I have made to the library for a Final Group Class Project*